ibraheemdev/ibraheemca/content/posts/2020-09-11-why-learn-rust.md

 For more information regarding Rust and WebAssembly, see the [rustwasm book](https://rustwasm.github.io/docs/book/introduction.html)

-**Getting Started**
+#### **Getting Started**

 Hopefully you understand why Rust is such a beloved language by developers.
 To get started with learning Rust, you should check out [the Rust book](https://doc.rust-lang.org/book/).
-For other learning options and hands-on project, [click here](https://www.rust-lang.org/learn)
+For other learning options and hands-on projects, [click here](https://www.rust-lang.org/learn)